CX330Blake/ioc_ninja/README.md

 - This project is maintained in this repository.
 See `LICENSE` for license details (MIT).
 - Contributions are welcome via pull requests — for larger changes, open an issue first to discuss the approach.

 ## License

-This project is licensed under the MIT License — see `LICENSE` for details.

-## Installation Instructions

-### Darwin

-Clone this repository and put the `ioc_ninja` directory into: ~/Library/Application Support/Binary Ninja/plugins/ then restart Binary Ninja.

-### Linux

-Clone this repository and put the `ioc_ninja` directory into: ~/.binaryninja/plugins/ then restart Binary Ninja.

-### Windows

-Clone this repository and put the `ioc_ninja` directory into: %APPDATA%\\Binary Ninja\\plugins/ then restart Binary Ninja.

-## Minimum Version

-This plugin requires the following minimum version of Binary Ninja:

-* 3164

-## Required Dependencies

-The following dependencies are required for this plugin:

- * pip - PySide6
- * apt -
- * installers -
- * other - The plugin requires the Binary Ninja host application (provides the Binary Ninja API).

-## License

 This plugin is released under a MIT license.
-## Metadata Version

-2